slickgrad/allanlab/_pages/openings.md

 permalink: /vacancies
 ---

-# Open positions
+# **Open positions**

-### ***We are always looking for new group members with passion, talent, and grit!***
+#### **We are always looking for new group members with passion, talent, and grit!**

-You will have the opportunity to work on the grand challenges of tissue fabrication, biomaterials engineering, immunomodulation, and immuno-engineering.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You will have the opportunity to work on the grand challenges of tissue fabrication, biomaterials engineering, immunomodulation, and immuno-engineering.
 Our lab will also be collaborating with faculties at the medical school in understanding the role of inflammation in cardiovascular diseases and cancer and in developing suitable therapies.
 You will be engaged in determining the essential and exciting questions, designing and executing experiments, performing assays, and making discoveries.

-### ***Prospective Graduate Students and Postdocs***
+### **i) Prospective Graduate Students and Postdocs**
-If you are interested in working with us as a PhD student or Postdoctoral fellow, please send me an [email](mailto:ramkumar.uky@gmail.com).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If you are interested in working with us as a PhD student or Postdoctoral fellow, please send me an [email](mailto:ramkumar.uky@gmail.com).
 Briefly, mention why you are interested in this position and attach a CV, with your graduate and undergraduate grades.
 No need for a separate cover letter or certificates.
 Please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.
 If you are a Master student at the University of Kentucky looking for a Master thesis project, email me or stop by my office.
 Women and underrepresented minorities are encouraged to apply.

 #### ***Scientific Fit***
 My lab is broadly focused on musculoskeletal tissue regeneration and vascularization through material based strategies.
 To this end, we develop injectable biomaterial systems, immunomodulatory strategies, and fabrication methods to regenerate tissues and organs.
 We also study the roles of immune cells, mainly macrophages in physiological and pathological conditions to elucidate their regenerative potential.
 Our research span both basic and translational research areas.
 The lab employs an array of biomaterial, mammalian cell culture techniques, and animals models to develop translatable strategies.
 If your research interest falls in this general description, please familiarize yourself with ongoing projects in the lab as well as our recent publications.